Comprehensive guide to the popular DC homebuyer program

 NOTE: IF THERE ARE ANY EXTENUATING CIRCUMSTANCES (I.E., GAPS IN YOUR EMPLOYMENT, SELF-EMPLOYMENT, ETC.) THE DISTRICT OF COLUMBIA MAY REQUIRE ADDITIONAL DOCUMENTATION FROM YOU BEFORE APPROVING THE ABATEMENT APPLICATION.

 Assuming you qualify, you are exempt from paying recordation taxes at settlement.
 You're also exempt from paying real property taxes for the first five years you live in your home, beginning the next full tax year after filing.

-Not only are you exempt from the 1.1% (of the purchase price) recordation tax; but customarily, the seller’s 1.1% (of the purchase price) transfer tax is credited to you at settlement.
+For properties under $400,000, you are exempt from the 1.1% (of the purchase price) recordation tax and customarily receive a credit for the seller’s 1.1% (of the purchase price) transfer tax at settlement.
 That amounts to a 2.2% swing at settlement in favor of the qualified homebuyer!